zio/zio-metrics-legacy/docs/essentials/prometheus.md

 in practice have as many counters (or any other metric) as you need by distinguishing them using the `name` tag.
 You can have as many different counters as combination of tags you can devise for your app.
-Your `MeasurinPoints` can be as nested as they need to be, you just need to declare `Metrics` as part of your environment in the function that will actually get to use it.
+Your `MeasuringPoints` can be as nested as they need to be, you just need to declare `Metrics` as part of your environment in the function that will actually get to use it.